erics273/learning-angular4-with-timely/09-creating-a-component-with-data-binding.md

 interactive component!
 That's amazing!
 You look down at your notes to review everything you did.

-* Created a component's files in a subdirectory, just like last time, with the HTML and AngularJS registration.
-* Defined and registered a controller to handle interactive behavior
+* Again, used the Angular CLI to generate a new component
+* Used HTML and CSS to style the application and component
-* Used `ng-model` to bind to input fields
+* Used `[(ngModel)]` two-way data binding to bind to text inputs
-* Used `ng-disabled` to disable a button based on the values of the input fields
+* Used `[disabled]` one-way data binding to set the value of the property on a button
-* Used `ng-submit` to call a controller method when a person submits the login form
+* Used `(click)` to call a component method when a person clicks the button
+* Used another of Angular's modules, `HttpModule` by including it in the application module
+* Used type-based dependency injection to get an instance of the `Http` service into the login component
+* Used Angular's AJAX service `Http` to make a GET request to get a CSRF token
-* Used AngularJS' AJAX service `$http` to make a PUT request to the server to log in the person
+* Used Angular's AJAX service `Http` to make a PUT request to the server to log in the person
-* Displayed an error message by using AngularJS' one-way data binding with `{{ variable_name }}`
+* Displayed an error message by using Angular's one-way data rendering with `{{ variable_name }}`
-* Used AngularJS' `$window` service to redirect the browser to the main page on a successful login

 You accomplished a lot!
 Most of the work from now on will look like this, you realize: creating components